We updated this article with new class activities. The article was originally published in September 2017.

 How can you maintain student engagement throughout your course?
-If you’re in search of ideas, we’ve curated a collection of cutting-edge class activities used by VentureWell Faculty Grant recipients.
+If you’re in search of ideas, we’ve curated a collection of cutting-edge class activities used by VentureWell faculty grantees.
 These class activities are designed to prepare early-stage innovators in taking the first steps toward transforming their ideas into impactful inventions and ventures.

 1) The “If I Knew…” Exercise

 “Each term, I end the class with the “If I knew” assignment.
 Students are asked to fill out a simple PowerPoint template that asks the following questions:

 - When I signed up to take this class, I was expecting…

 - This is what I got out of the class…

 - If I had only known…